 Time factors into healthy decision-making as well.
 Many sleep experts suggest abstaining from caffeine after 2 PM.
 To most human beings, this sounds outlandish.
 Don’t worry about following it too strictly.
 But when you can, you might at least want to abstain from consuming any caffeine within a bare minimum of three to four hours before going to sleep.
 The longer you give yourself to get it out of your system, the better.

 Some people feel drawn to consume coffee or energy drinks late in the day for the sheer sake of taste.
+Although they stopped putting cocaine in Coca-Cola years ago, the caffeine content in it can also disturb your sleep if you down a can later in the day.
 If you need to drink something other than water before bed, you can find other options, for instance, cherries contain natural melatonin, so a glass or two of cherry juice throughout the day could benefit your sleep schedule quite a bit.
 Just try to stick with tart cherries, since the sugar in sweet cherries might interfere with the effects.
 Tea also helps you fall sleep by calming your mind and comes in many varieties that may offer other health benefits as well.

 Treating All Addictions